alisrour97/vrx_usv/README.md

 docker logs <container_id>
 ```

-# How to open Visual Code inside the container?
+# How to configure Visual Code with the container?

-From Visual code extensions install [Dev Containers] and [Docker]
+From Visual code extensions install `Dev Containers` and `Docker`.
+You can run `code .` from your workspace outside the container to open VS and then from the command palette `shift + ctrl + p` you can type `Dev Containers` and attach a running container

+# How to open pycharm with the container?

+You need to Navigate to `setting` and under `plugins` install `docker`.
+Then you can navigate to services `add service` and configure your docker.
+You always should be able to run from your workplace pycharm outside the container by `pycharm-community .`

 ## Authors